vmware-archive/pop/docs/source/tutorial/quickstart.rst

 how to think about your applications so they can all be truly Plugin Oriented:
 :ref:`learning_POP`

-The Story Behond Plugin Oriented Programming
+The Story Behind Plugin Oriented Programming
 ============================================

-Plugin Oriented Programming deviates from many of the norms in software development while working to eveolve to the modern way of developing.
+Plugin Oriented Programming deviates from many of the norms in software development while working to evolve to the modern way of developing.
 Learn about Thomas Hatch and how he came up with the Plugin Oriented Programming paradigm:
 :ref:`story_of_pop`